-- 33. Select the Tools menu and the Xygwin shell submenu.
+- 28. Select the Project menu and the Launch EDK Shell... submenu.
 This will start a Bash shell under Xygwin.
-Change to the mb0_default directory, which should contain the executable elf file.
-If you are running this on the ugsparcs (Solaris) or on a Linux system, you can just invoke the command in your command shell. - 34.
-In the Bash shell window, type mb-objdump -d executable.elf > disassembly.out to disassemble the elf file and save the results in a file named disassembly.out.
+Change to the mb0_default directory, which should contain the executable.elf file.
+If you are running this on a Linux system (for instance, one of the ECF machines), you can just invoke the command in your command shell. - 29.
+In the Bash shell window, type:

+mb-objdump -d executable.elf > disassembly.out

+to disassemble the Executable and Linking Format (ELF) file and save the results in a file named disassembly.out.
 Open this file with your preferred editor to view the disassembly.